r-vpn¶

 Key Features¶

-Signal-grade encryption Every connection uses X3DH key agreement (the same protocol as Signal) followed by the Double Ratchet algorithm.
+End-to-end encryption Every connection uses X3DH key agreement followed by the Double Ratchet algorithm.
 Each session gets a unique key and provides perfect forward secrecy — past traffic stays safe even if keys are later compromised.

 DPI-resistant transport Traffic runs over WebSocket + TLS 1.3.
 The TLS handshake is fingerprinted to match real browser traffic (Chrome by default), and frame sizes are randomised, so passive analysis cannot distinguish r-vpn from ordinary HTTPS API traffic.

 Cross-platform Available for macOS, Linux, FreeBSD, iOS, and Android.
-Desktop clients support SOCKS5 proxy and full-tunnel (TUN) modes.
+Desktop clients support SOCKS5/HTTP proxy and full-tunnel (TUN) modes.
 Mobile apps use direct TUN mode with kernel-level packet handling.

 Split tunneling Route only specific apps, domains, or IP ranges through the tunnel.
 Built-in bypass rules for China IP ranges are included.